IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

   When the app has been compiled without errors, the feedback message changes to "Compilation successful", and the **Simulate** button is active.

 Click the **Simulate** button.
-The code editor disappears and the simulator opens.
+The code editor is replaced by the simulator.

 .. figure:: images/playground-simulator.png

   Plutus Playground (simulator)

-You can use the simulator to define complex scenarios with multiple agents trading and communicating over the Cardano blockchain.
+You can use the simulator to define complex scenarios with multiple agents trading and communicating over Cardano.
 For the "Hello, World" app however you don't need to change anything in the simulator.
 You can click **Evaluate** right away.
 This sends the simulation to the server, alongside the source code of our app.
-When the server is done running the simulation, the transactions pane opens, showing the outcome of the simulation.
+When the server is finished running the simulation, the transactions pane is displayedm which presents the outcome of the simulation.

 Interpreting the results of the first simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The "Transactions" pane has four sections: Blockchain, final balances, logs and trace.

+Blockchain
+""""""""""

 The blockchain section shows all the transactions that were produced during the simulation.

 .. figure:: images/playground-transactions.png